mihai2000q/Repertoire/README.md

 The deployment is fairly simple.
 As soon as a pull request from *develop* is pushed onto *master* a CI/CD pipeline will be triggered.
-This Github Action will build and push the following docker images to **Docker Hub**:
+This Github Action will build and push the server docker image to **Docker Hub**.

-- Server
-- Storage

 Afterwards, the cloud server detects the latest docker images and pulls them.

+The _storage_ service is not udnergoing changes so often, so there is not benefit for automating the deploying process.

 ### Desktop